 Attend Monthly MCCMC Legislation Committee meeting and occasional emergency meetings.
 The regular meetings are currently the fourth Monday of the month 8:00 am at San Rafael City Hall.

 - Keeping abreast of legislation & ballot measures that are consistent with the committee’s scope of advocacy

 - Preparing update reports and letters for Committee Chair

 - Preparing Committee Agenda

-- Distributing supporting documents or web links
+- Collecting and distributing supporting documents or web links

 - Drafting position letters for Committee Chair

 - Liaison with local office of the Marin Assembly member and Senator and League of California Cities rep